eosrio/hyperion-docs/docs/setup/hyperion_configuration.md

 We've developed a tool to automate the configuration of Hyperion.
 It basically initializes the connections with all the dependencies and creates the configuration for each chain you are running.

+Make sure you are in the installation directory: `cd ~/hyperion`

 Run `./hyp-config --help` for more details.

 ### Initialize connections